zeke-john/codecall/README.md

 1. **Optimistic Execution**: Codecall tries to run the agent's generated code.
 2. **Failure Capture**: If the code throws an error, we capture the full execution trace (inputs, outputs, and the specific error).
 3. **Feedback Loop**: We feed this trace back to the model immediately.
-4. **Correction**: The model sees exactly where and why it failed, adjusts its approach, and retries the remainder of the task.
+4. **Correction**: The model sees exactly where and why it failed, adjusts its approach, and retries keeping the main task in mind.

 ### Example